-- Documentation of organization (Example: Provide a page from the most current North Dakota Blue Book or other proof of existence.) - Attorney Opinion Letter - Resolution passed by the board authorizing entity to apply and administer the RBDG including the name and title of the person authorized to sign grant documents.
+- Documentation of organization

+- Attorney Opinion Letter

+- Resolution passed by the board authorizing entity to apply and administer the RBDG including the name and title of the person authorized to sign grant documents.

 Native American Indian Tribe:

 - Documentation indicating the Tribe is listed on the Federally Recognized Native American Indian Tribes list as published annually in the Federal Register. - Attorney Opinion Letter - Resolution passed by the Tribal Council authorizing entity to apply and administer the RBDG including the name and title of the person authorized to sign grant documents.